tommywalsh/csotp/README.md

 I've been on this planet almost fifty years, and I don't think I've ever run into a situation where I felt it was appropriate to shuffle an album.
-And, yet music players treat "shuffle" as if it were a permanent user preference to be preserved across mutliple contexts.
+And, yet music players treat "shuffle" as if it were a long-lived user preference to be preserved across all contexts.